 Urasenke Foundation Chado group – The London branch of Urasenke offers private tuition as well as special events and workshops.
 The main aim is ‘to introduce and spread knowledge of Chado, The Way of Tea, a Japanese tradition with more than 400 hundred years of history.’

-Whatever your interest, private Japanese language lessons 1-to-1 with a tutor will give you an awesome insight into the culture.
+Whatever your interest, private Japanese language lessons 1-1 with a native speaking Japanese tutor will give you an awesome insight into the culture.
 Yes!
 I want to find out more about Japanese lessons!